How Collagen Works and What the Science Tells Us (So Far)

 Once you have had your collagen, how does it get to work in the body?
 Key to any supplement is whether or not you are actually able to absorb the nutrition you are taking in.
 Rather than ‘you are what you eat’, the more accurate statement is ‘you are what you absorb and assimilate’.
 For you to do that, you have to be able to break compounds down, then use them effectively.
 Hydrolysed collagen peptides are a great example of a highly absorbable nutrient, as they have already been broken down into a bioavailable form.

-In its natural form, the collagen molecule is actually pretty huge and far too large to be absorbed by the body, which is why, when making (the good) supplements, it is broken down into smaller collagen peptides.
+So, let's first focus on type I collagen peptides.
+In its natural form, the collagen molecule is actually pretty huge and far too large to be absorbed by the body, which is why, when making (the good) type I supplements, it is broken down into smaller collagen peptides.
 This process is called hydrolysation.
 On top of this, these peptides must then be of a sufficiently low molecular weight to ensure almost immediate absorption; this is especially key for digestion in the small intestine.
 Hold on to your hats, we’re about to get super geeky.

 The brilliant thing about hydrolysis is that, instead of breaking the collagen molecule down into the various separate amino acids, it essentially 'cuts up' the collagen strands into peptides (amino acids still chained together but in short sequences), so that they are smaller, but still essentially recognised as collagen by the body.